MarceliG/images_django/README.md

 # Image

 Application is a Python project with a Django Rest Framework.
-The main function is posting image, and show list to url this image.
+The main function is posting images and showing a list of the URL of this image.
-In Project is three build account with diffrent possibilities: Basic, Premium, Enterprise.
+In Project is three build accounts with different possibilities: Basic, Premium, and Enterprise.

 - Basic after uploading an image get:
     -  a link to a thumbnail that's 200px in height